 I’ve seen people at the brink of retirement, people desperately trying to build wealth at the end of their careers, and specifically for this post: finances at the end of someone’s life.

 My father in-law was diagnosed with a disease called Inclusion Body Myositis about 8 years ago.
 I’ve known my wife for 10 years, so I was a full witness to what happens from diagnosis to passing from complications with this type of illness.
 It sucks.
 Really no other way to put it without dropping f-bombs.

 He fought it every step of the way, and made it YEARS further than any doctor thought he would.
 It was pretty incredible really; I could only hope I would have that much dignity in the face of such a cruel disease.

 Here’s how this all ties in to my site:

-My in-laws were never rich people, but they were savvy AF.
+My in-laws were never rich people, but they were savvy.
 They paid off their house much earlier than most people, were smart with how they paid off cars, and avoided debt whenever possible.

 This was HUGE for them when my father in-law couldn’t work any more.
 It was so important when he went on hospice and eventually passed.
 He left this world giving the gift of no financial burdens on his family, just straight-up assets.

 That’s why I do what I do.
 I drive a $6,000 car, not because I have to but because I should.
 I live a cash-based life because I want things to be easier for my wife and future kids when I pass.
 I’m terrified of debt – and I wish other young people were too.

 Millennials don’t see the world for what it is.